FarmasiaVR/farmasia-vr/README.md

 ### Test controls

-To play the game without a VR headset, select the XR player in the Unity scene and enable `XR Device Simulator`.
+To play the game without a VR headset, select the XR player in the Unity scene hierarchy and enable `XR Device Simulator` in the inspector.
 The controls should be visible on the screen

 ## Contributors